Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * Examples of Minor Consequence:

-    * The layout of Time Indirections has changed.
+    * _The layout of Time Indirections has changed_.
 You may have trouble finding things you have stashed, or using the new cockpit.
 Variants: the clothing of Time Travelers has changed.

-    * Immunization shots are not so good anymore.
+    * _Immunization shots are not so good anymore_.
 You may find yourself getting sick from diseases to which you were previously immune.

   * Example of Moderate Consequence:

-    * The Bureaucracy won't answer.
+    * _The Bureaucracy won't answer_.
 It may have been erased, or maybe the communications technology just doesn't work so well anymore.
-    * Random Time Travelers \(including you?\) have been erased from memories.
+    * _Random Time Travelers have been erased from memories_.
 Doing things is harder when people have trouble remembering that you exist.

   * Example of Major Consequence:

-    * The Universe doesn't exist anymore.
+    * _The Universe doesn't exist anymore_.
 Expect any object within your reach to vanish at the worst possible time.

-    * Time Travel has been erased.
+    * _Time Travel has been erased_.
 Expect your Time Indirection to stop working.

-    * Mankind has been erased.
+    * _Mankind has been erased_.
+Expect people around you to vanish mid-sentence.
+Possibly including you, temporarily.

+* Consequences need to be Bandaged before they can recover.
+Bandaging a Continuum Consequence requires coming up with an **Explanation** of why the Consequence is now Bandaged, from the safety of the Continuum Indirection.
+Once a Consequence is Bandaged, things get better, but the Consequence is not fully healed.
+Full healing will take time.

+  * Example of a Bandaged Moderate Consequence:

+    * _The Bureaucracy won't answer_ becomes _Trouble on the waves_ or _Bureaucracy offices are closed for repairs_.
+The Bureaucracy is still there, but getting a call through won't be easy.

+    * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
+People now remember Time Travelers, but they

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.